-In this photo you can see the approximate angle you hold the rubber float to the face of the grout.
+In this photo, you can see the approximate angle you hold the rubber float to the face of the grout.
 It's between a 45 and 30-degree angle.
-Note that the long edge of the float blade is also at a 45degree angle to the grout joints between the pieces of slate.
+Note that the long edge of the float blade is also at a 45-degree angle to the grout joints between the pieces of slate.
 This is very important.
-Make the float across the joints at this angle.
-Doing this prevents the edge of the float from dropping down into a grout joint and thus removing grout from the joint.
+Make sure that you the scrape float across the joints at angle. this Doing this prevents the edge of the float from dropping down into a grout joint and thus removing grout from the joint.

-You want the top of the grout at each joint to be flush with the top of the slate on either side of the joint.
+the top of the slate on either side of the joint.
 This will not always be easy as some slate can be thicker than others.
 You'll see how the rubber float controls this fairly well as you glide it across the slate.